automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_8/README.md

 # How can i use this Map for Auto Remediation?

-This map can be used to tigger a auto remediation for each affected user account.
+This map can be used to trigger a auto remediation for the password policy.

 ## Import the Map